kondapalli19/J.A.R.V.I.S-2.O/README.md

                 - bs4

         * Get API from newsapi.org to get the today's news daily.

+        * GET OPEN AI API KEY: For using Natural language Processing.

         * In play music, music_dir variable give the path of the directory which contains only music file.